Rickson Gracie: Fighting record

 His father Hélio Gracie disputed Rickson's claim to have had over 400 fights.
 According to Hélio, Rickson has only competed in fights that are commonly known and reported: the two against Rei Zulu and those that took place in Japan.
 Helio Gracie alleged that Rickson uses practice and amateur bouts to obtain a number over 400, and that if he counted his fights like Rickson does, he would have in excess of one million.

 Footage does exist of Rickson competing against his cousin Rigan Machado in a jiu-jitsu match in 1986, in what was one of the first public matches between members of the family.
 He also competed in sambo and submitted several competitors in a tournament.
 However, these were not no holds barred or mixed martial arts fights, and as such would count towards his records in jiu-jitsu and sambo instead of his fighting record.

 Rickson's only official loss in martial arts competition was at the 1993 U.S. Sambo Championships in Norman, Oklahoma.
 Rickson, claiming to be a gold medalist at 1980 Pan American Sambo Championships at 74 kilograms, faced judo and sambo champion Ron Tripp.
 Tripp threw Gracie to the canvas by uchi mata in 47 seconds, thus giving Tripp absolute victory under FIAS international sambo rules.
 Rickson disputed this loss, claiming he was misinformed of the rules of the event, despite claiming to be a two-time Pan American champion in sambo.

 Personal life

 Gracie has four children; Rockson Gracie (deceased), Kauan, Kaulin and Kron Gracie.

 His son Rockson died of a drug overdose in December 2000; Gracie was scheduled to fight Kazushi Sakuraba that year but the event was canceled and Gracie never fought professionally again.

 Gracie announced in an interview on June 21, 2023 that he was diagnosed with Parkinson's disease in 2021.

+Rickson Gracie United

+In August of 2026, Rickson Gracie announced the launch of Rickson Gracie United, "an international affiliation of Jiu-Jitsu clubs, schools, and academies committed to following and helping to spread Rickson Gracie's unique approach to expressing and teaching Jiu-Jitsu."